« Previous Page

 In stage I, cancer has formed and is found in the pancreas only.
-Stage I is divided into stage IA and stage IB, based on the size of the tumor.
+Stage I is divided into stages IA and IB, depending on the size of the tumor.

 Stage III pancreatic cancer.
-Cancer has spread to the major blood vessels near the pancreas.
-These include the superior mesenteric artery, celiac axis, common hepatic artery, and portal vein.
-Cancer may have spread to nearby lymph nodes.
+The tumor is any size and cancer has spread to (a) 4 or more nearby lymph nodes; or (b) the major blood vessels near the pancreas.
+These include the portal vein, common hepatic artery, celiac axis (trunk), and superior mesenteric artery.

 Stage IV pancreatic cancer.
-Cancer may be any size and has spread to other parts of the body, such as the lung, liver, and peritoneal cavity (the space in the abdomen that contains the intestines, stomach, and liver).
-Cancer may also have spread to tissues and organs near the pancreas or to lymph nodes.
+The tumor is any size and cancer has spread to other parts of the body, such as the lung, liver, or peritoneal cavity (the body cavity that contains most of the organs in the abdomen).

-Recurrent pancreatic cancer is cancer that has recurred (come back) after it has been treated.
+Recurrent pancreatic cancer has recurred (come back) after it has been treated.
 The cancer may come back in the pancreas or in other parts of the body.

 There are different types of treatment for patients with pancreatic cancer.

 Different types of treatment are available for patients with pancreatic cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Five types of standard treatment are used: